Construction of non-CSS quantum codes using measurements on cluster states: Construction of non-CSS codes using measurements

 \subsection{Building the $[[4,1]]$ code}

 The stabilizer set for $[[4,1]]$ code is given as \cite{bell5498experimental}:

 For building the $[[4,1]]$ non-CSS stabilizer code using measurement, we reiterate the procedure given in \cite{bell5498experimental} by considering a five-qubit cluster state shown in Fig. \ref{fig:4} (a).

-The quantum state associated with the five-qubit cluster state can be written as: where Using Eq. \ref{eq:stab_cluster}, the stabilizers associated with the cluster state of five qubits can be written as To encode an arbitrary message, we replace the $\ket{+}$ state of the qubit at location 3 with $\alpha \ket{0}+\beta \ket{1}$ and measure it in the $X$ basis.
+The quantum state associated with the five-qubit cluster state can be written as: where

+Using Eq. \ref{eq:2}, the stabilizers associated with the cluster state of five qubits can be written as To encode an arbitrary message, we replace the $\ket{+}$ state of the qubit at location 3 with $\alpha \ket{0}+\beta \ket{1}$ and measure it in the $X$ basis.
 Due to $X$ measurement the cluster state changes to $\ket{\phi'}={X}^{s_3}({\alpha\ket{+_L}+\beta\ket{-_L}})$.
-After $X$ measurement, the stabilizer generator for the modified cluster state is which is equal to the stabilizer generator of the non-CSS code that we initially wanted to construct in Eq. \ref{eq:stab_4-1}.
+After $X$ measurement, the stabilizer generator for the modified cluster state is which is equal to the stabilizer generator of the non-CSS code that we initially wanted to construct in Eq. \ref{eq:3}.
 We also note that the logical $X$ and logical $Z$ operators associated with the [[4,1]] code are $\overline{X}=Z_1Z_2X_4,\ \overline{Z}=Z_1Z_2Z_4Z_5$ as verified by this construction.
-Simulation in QISKit is done using stabilizer formation explained in \cite{aaronson2004improved}.
+The parity check matrix i.e $H = [H_x|H_z]$ \cite{2016NJPh...18j3052E} associated with Eq. \ref{eq:3} is given as :

+By considering the whole parity check matrix in Eq. \ref{eq:10}, one can show that the minimum number of linearly dependant columns are 2.
+Therefore the distance for this code is 2 and it can be written as $[[4,\ 1,\ 2]]$ code.
+By taking $H_x$ and $H_z$ matrix individually, we can calculate the minimum distance of this code for correcting $X$ error ($d_x$) and $Z$ error ($d_z$) respectively\cite{2016NJPh...18j3052E}.
+It is easy to show that two columns of $H_z$ and four columns of $H_x$ are linearly dependent.
+Therefore in this code, $d_x = 2$ and $d_z = 4$.
+Also, error-correction capability is verified in simulations corroborating the fact that this code corrects $Z$, $Y$ errors but detects $X$ error \cite{bell5498experimental}.
+The simulation in QISKit is done using stabilizer formation explained in \cite{aaronson2004improved}.
 We use Algorithm \ref{alg:Algorith1} to generate the stabilizer group for the $[[4,1]]$ code.
-Also, error-correction capability is verified in simulations corroborating the fact that this code corrects $Z$, $Y$ errors but detects $X$ error \cite{bell5498experimental}.
+Note that, numbering of qubits in Qiskit is started from zero.